JuliaIBPM/ComputationalHeatTransfer.jl/docs/src/manual/heatconduction_neumann.md

 nothing #hide
 ````

-First, a vertical slice along $x=0$, to verify that the adiabatic conditions
+First, a vertical slice along $x=0$, to verify that the non-adiabatic conditions
 are met there.

 ````@example heatconduction_neumann